1.1 What is GridDB?

 GridDB’s hybrid composition of In-Memory and Disk architecture is designed for maximum performance

-I/O is a common bottleneck in any DBMS that can cause CPU to be under-utilized.
+I/O is a common bottleneck in any DBMS that can cause the CPU to be under-utilized.
 GridDB overcomes this bottleneck with the ‘Memory first, Storage second’ structure where the ‘primary’ data that is frequently accessed resides in memory and the rest is passed on to disks (SSD and HDD).
 High performance is achieved in GridDB by:

 Prioritizing In-Memory processing – In scenarios with large amounts of data, GridDB localizes the data access needed by applications by placing as much ‘primary’ data in the same block as possible.
 Based on the application’s access pattern and frequency GridDB efficiently utilizes memory space by setting hint memory intensity function and thus reduces memory misses.